Samaneh-Tousi/WZ_bulk-rnaseq-dea-tutorial/index.md

 # Step 9 - MultiQC summary report

+MultiQC is a tool that scans the output files from many bioinformatics programs (such as FastQC, fastp, STAR, and featureCounts) and compiles them into one interactive HTML report.
+Instead of checking each tool’s results separately, MultiQC gives you a single overview of sample quality, trimming performance, alignment statistics, and counting summaries making it much easier to detect problems or compare samples side-by-side.

 ```
 # (Optional) if MultiQC isn't preinstalled on VSC
 conda install -c bioconda multiqc